linto94/Project_Documentation-Global_Billionaire-EDA-/README.md

 ## Data Processing
 1. **Data Cleaning**
-   A. Inconsistency: Wrong spelling was checked for in the names of billionaires and corrected to the right value
+   1. Inconsistency: Wrong spelling was checked for in the names of billionaires and corrected to the right value

-   /*Checking and Correcting Errors in Names*/
       ```sql
       -- Select records with first names starting with "Fran"
       SELECT *